Get the App Here:

-For more information, please watch this instructional video:
+For more information on the C wire topic, please watch this instructional video:

 Your old thermostat model may not have required a wire connected to a C terminal.
 Honeywell offers many great non-connected thermostats that do not require the need for a C wire to power the device.
 Most of these thermostats are powered by basic AAA or AA batteries.

 The C wire or Common wire is necessary to provide 24-volt power to your Honeywell Wi-Fi or connected thermostat (exception is the Lyric Round) and for use with Apple HomeKit.

 If this wire is not plugged into the C terminal, and you want to know if you have one or not, be sure to check if there is an extra wire that is pushed into the wall or wrapped around the wire bundle coming from the wall.
 Gently pull on the wire bundle to check whether there are any additional wires.

 If you do find an extra wire, you can try connecting it to your thermostat's C terminal, but you must also ensure that the same wire is connected at the furnace's terminal panel.
 Please review our Thermostat Wiring Compatibility page for pictures and step by step instruction to confirm that your system meets compatibility requirements.

 If you do not have a C wire and need one to power your Wi-Fi or connected thermostat, there are several options like using a Honeywell Wire Saver Module, a thermostat that uses phantom power or the G wire solution.
 Please view, What options do I have if I don't have the "C" or common wire? for additional information.

 For directions and alternative wiring options, please refer to this instructional video:

 Yes, any Honeywell connected or Wi-Fi thermostat requires a wire connected to the C terminal to power the thermostat.